ensembles4612/analysis_and_modeling_on_data_science_jobs_Canada/README.md

 # Analysis on Data Science Jobs in Canada with Salary Prediction Flask API

-## Project Overview
+## Project Highlights

 * Built salary prediction models for various positions within data analysis area in Canada using LASSO (MAE ~ $16k), Random Forest (MAE ~ $18k) and SVM (MAE ~ $16k)
-* Deployed SVM model as a salary estimator on the website(https://salary-estimator-shelley.herokuapp.com/) using Flask and Heroku
+* Deployed SVM model as a salary estimator on this [website](https://salary-estimator-shelley.herokuapp.com/) using Flask and Heroku
 * Scraped over 1000 job listings from Glassdoor using python and selenium
 ####################################################
 * Cleaned and Visualized data
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.

 ## Web Scraping

-Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
-With each job, we got the following:
-*	Job title
+I adjusted the [web scraper](https://github.com/arapfaik/scraping-glassdoor-selenium) using Selenium to scrape the fulltime job postings from glassdoor.ca for 3 positions -- "data scientist", "data analyst" and "statistician" for a one-month period(2020-05-09 to 2020-06-09) respectively.
+With each job, I obtained the following: Job title, Salary Estimate, Job Description, Rating, Company Name, Location, Company Headquarters, Company Size, Company Founded Date, Type of Ownership, Industry, Sector, Revenue, Competitors

 ## Data Cleaning

-After scraping the data, I needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+After data scraping, I did some cleaning before building the models for salary prediction as follows:
+*  Combined 3 datasets and deleted the duplicate rows

-*	Parsed numeric data out of salary
+*	Parsed numeric data out of Salary
-*	Made columns for employer provided salary and hourly wages
-*	Removed rows without salary
+*  Removed rows with NAs in Salary and created column Average Salary
-*	Parsed rating out of company text
-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
+*	Removed Rating from Company Name text
-*	Transformed founded date into age of company
+*	Transformed Founded date into Company Age
+*  Transformed scraped similar job titles into one simplified job title for all positions
+*  Created column Seniority from Job Title
+*  Created column Job Description Length from Job Description
-*	Made columns for if different skills were listed in the job description:
+*	Created columns for if different skills were listed in Job Description: Python, RStudio, Excel, AWS, SAS, Pytorch, sql
-    * Python
-    * R
-    * Excel
-    * AWS
-*	Column for simplified job title and Seniority
-*	Column for description length

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.